-The Investment Panel monitors strategy relative to its agreed asset allocation benchmark.
+The Pensions Committee monitors strategy relative to its agreed asset allocation benchmark.
 It is intended that investment strategy will be reviewed at least every three years following actuarial valuations of the Scheme.

-To achieve its objectives the Pensions Committee has agreed the following with the Investment Panel:
+To achieve its objectives the Pensions Committee has agreed the following:

-Choosing Investments: The Investment Panel is responsible for the appointment of investment managers who are authorised under the Financial Services and Markets Act 2000 to undertake investment business.
-The Investment Panel, after seeking appropriate investment advice, has given the managers specific directions as to the asset allocation, but investment choice has been delegated to the managers, subject to their specific benchmarks and asset guidelines.
+Choosing Investments: The Pensions Committee is responsible for the appointment of investment managers who are authorised under the Financial Services and Markets Act 2000 to undertake investment business.
+The Pensions Committee, after seeking appropriate investment advice, has given the managers specific directions as to the asset allocation, but investment choice has been delegated to the managers, subject to their specific benchmarks and asset guidelines.